Where does SEO fit in the sales funnel?

 Researching different solutions, comparisons and reading reviews represent the commercial intent.
-The searcher is unsure of which solution can satisfy their needs best.
+The searcher is uncertain about which solution can best fulfill their needs.
 These types of search intents can take the following forms:

 Transactional search intent

-When the user’s end goal is to make a purchase the search intent is transactional.
-A purchase is considered to be a download, application, reservation, actual purchase of a product/service or any other goal of the marketer.
-The searchers might be ready to buy and know exactly what they are looking for or they might be just one step before purchasing, for example searching for the right place to buy from (comparing offers and competitors).
+When the searcher is looking to purchase, the search intent is categorized as transactional.
+In addition to an actual purchase of a product, transactional intent can also refer to downloads, signups, reservations or any other marketing goal.
+The searchers are usually ready to buy and know exactly what they're looking for.
+Or they might be just one step before conversion, for example searching for the right place to buy from (comparing offers and competitors).
 Examples of transactional searches are listed below:

 SEO and the Sales Funnel

-From the first time a potential customer hears about your business until the moment he makes the purchase, he passes through different stages of the sales funnel.
+From the first time a potential customer hears about your business until the moment they make the purchase, he passes through different stages of the sales funnel.
 The funnel is used as an analogy because the number of customers reaching the final step decreases throughout the stages, meaning a lot of prospects don't get converted into customers.

 Below are explained the three stages of the sales funnel.
-If you want to reach searchers at different points in their journey towards the purchase, you have to write and optimise different kinds of content.
-So the answer to the question where SEO fits in the sales funnel is - everywhere!
+If you want to reach searchers at different points in their journey toward the purchase, you have to write and optimize different kinds of content.
+So the answer to the question of where SEO fits in the sales funnel is - everywhere!

 Top of the funnel

-Potential customers based at the top of the tunnel are trying to identify their problems.
-They are searching for more information about it, trying to define it and ultimately solve it.
-The queries they are using are often formulated as questions, e.g. “how to…” or “which product…”.
-They are not using technical language and their search intent is informational.
-To attract those searchers, you have to answer their broad and general questions and optimise on keywords you’ve identified as most likely to be used.
+Potential customers based at the top of the funnel are trying to identify their problems.
+They are searching for more information or trying to define their problem and ultimately solve it.
+The queries they're using are often formulated as questions, e.g. “how to…” or "what is...".
+They're not using technical language and their search intent is informational.
+To attract those searchers, you have to answer their broad and general questions and optimize on keywords you’ve identified as most likely to be used.

 Middle of the funnel

-This group of potential customers are considering to make a purchase but are still unsure of what and from whom they are going to buy.
-The customers are now comparing different types of products, searching for different suppliers and trying to find the optimal solution.
+This group of potential customers are considering to make a purchase but are still unsure of what and from whom they're going to buy.
+They're now comparing different types of products, searching for different suppliers and trying to find the optimal solution.
 At this stage, the customers are moving towards a transaction, but they still require more information in order to decide.
 Their intent is commercial.
-To optimise your website for this phase, try to create informative and educative content without directly promoting your own brand.
+To optimize your website for this stage, create informative and educative content about the solution you're providing.
+But without directly promoting your own brand.
 Based on this, the customer can make their own decision.